Minor Variances & Other Committee of Adjustment Applications

 Applications to the Committee of Adjustment can be a cost effective and an efficient alternative to seeking amendments to the zoning by-law.

-Decisions of a Committee of Adjustment can be appealed to the Local Planning Appeal Tribunal (LPAT) (formerly the Ontario Municipal Board or (in the case of Toronto) the Toronto Local Appeal Board (TLAB).
-At the Ontario Municipal Board or TLAB, a hearing is conducted into the merits of the application applying the same tests as are applied by the Committee of Adjustment.
+Decisions of a Committee of Adjustment can be appealed to the Local Planning Appeal Tribunal (LPAT) (formerly the Ontario Municipal Board) or, in the case of Toronto, the Toronto Local Appeal Board (TLAB).
+At the LPAT or TLAB, a hearing is conducted into the merits of the application applying the same tests as are applied by the Committee of Adjustment.

-We assist our clients through the various stages of the approval process - from the application stage, to meetings with relevant municipal staff, to representation before the Committee of Adjustment and any appeals to the Ontario Municipal Board/TLAB and any related court proceedings.
+We assist our clients through the various stages of the approval process - from the application stage, to meetings with relevant municipal staff, to representation before the Committee of Adjustment and any appeals to the LPAT/TLAB and any related court proceedings.